cns-iu/hra-literature/README.md

 [The Entity Relationship Diagram of HRAlit database](https://dbdiagram.io/d/HRAlit-database-652a4fe1ffbf5169f0abf1a2) is available.

 ![img](https://github.com/cns-iu/hra-literature/blob/main/data/db/Entity%20Relationship%20Diagram.png?raw=true)

-## Running Reports
-### Summary statistics
-[Code in this direcory](application/app0) generates summary statistics of the HRAlit database, including linkage counts, node counts, and publication comparison for ASCT+B Tables, CellMarker, and CZ CELLxGENE datasets.

-### Providing Data Evidence for the HRA
-[Code in this direcory](application/app1) is run to provide expert, publication, and experimental data evidence for the HRA.
-- **Statistics**: The total number of publications, citations, experts, average _h_-index, funded projects, funders, datasets, and cells for 31 organs.
-- **Visualization**: Visualizations of these statistics.

-### Comparison with different datasets
-[Code in this direcory](application/app2) is run for comparing the publications reported in ASCT+B Tables, CellMarker, and CZ CELLxGENE datasets.

-### Prioritize Atlas Construction
-[Code in this direcory](application/app3) is run for computing the types of DOs and HRAlit data types per organ to help prioritize HRA construction.

-### HRA diversity
-[Code in this direcory](application/app4) has code for analyzing the diversity and inclusiveness of HRA survey, HRA experts, general publication authors, and donor metadata.
-- **Predicting Gender**: Uses [gender_guesser](https://pypi.org/project/gender-guesser/) package to determine gender based on the first name.
-- **Predicting Race**: Uses [ethnicolr](https://github.com/appeler/ethnicolr) package to determine race based on the first name and last name.

 ## Supplementary information
 - [**Mapping for HuBMAP, CxG, and GTEx data**](data/experimental/dataset_mapping.csv): A mapping table that correlates identifiers across HuBMAP, CZ CELLxGENE, and GTEx.